We spoke to Chris Foulkes, Financial Controller at Neville Construction Group, about her experience of the migration from AXiM to Summit.

 Yes.
 We’re busy in a financial control role and as a finance department.
 For things to work properly, you’ve got to do the groundwork and set everything up before you go live.
 In an ideal world, I’d want to release myself to project manage this 100 per cent of my time, but that’s just not possible.
 So my advice to people would be: if you can, project manage it separately.
 Don’t try and do your own job at the same time.

 What’s next on the cards?

-Subcontractor valuations is my next job.
+Subcontractor valuations are my next job.
 Rather than waiting for the payments to come down to us from the quantity surveyor, we’re going to be intercepting all documents that come into Neville from the subcontractor – we’ll put them onto the system and then those payments will be committed against the job.
 That will enable us to forecast what our payments are and actually see how much money we’re making on the job… or not.